Eager to see fall foliage in the Smoky Mountains?

+Getting to the Blue Ridge Parkway might take some time for Pigeon Forge and Gatlinburg visitors, but its excellent vistas are worth it.
 Starting at the Cherokee Indian Reservation, this auto-tour gives a glimpse of the North Carolina side of the Smoky Mountains.
 The scenic route follows the crest of the mountains, with frequent parking areas along the way for motorists to enjoy the view.
-For Gatlinburg visitors, getting to the Blue Ridge Parkway is long, but its excellent vistas are worth it.
+The relaxing drive reveals stunning long-range landscapes and striking close-up views.

-Directions: Turn onto the Blue Ridge Parkway, just north of Cherokee, NC on US 441.
+Directions: Turn onto the Blue Ridge Parkway, north of Cherokee, NC, on US 441.
 The Parkway is near the entrance to The Great Smoky Mountains National Park.

 Newfound Gap Road

-Newfound Gap is one of the original scenic drives in the Smoky Mountains.
+Another phenomenal Smoky Mountains drive is the Newfound Gap Road.
+This rich mountain road is one of the original scenic drives in the Smoky Mountains.
 In 1872, it was discovered to be the lowest drivable pass through the Great Smoky Mountains National Park.
-Ever since, people have been traversing this route en masse.
+Ever since then, people have been traversing this route en masse.

-Follow this stretch of road to travel straight through the heart of the Smoky Mountains.
-The 33-mile stretch climbs all the way to the top Newfound Gap, offering spectacular views along the way.
+Follow this stretch of river road to travel straight through the heart of the Smoky Mountains.
+The 33-mile stretch climbs to the top of the Newfound Gap, offering spectacular views along the way.
 In addition, there are several pull-offs with panoramic views of the mountains dotting the highway.
+Further, there is an optional hike to Clingman's Dome, Tennessee's highest peak, available on this route.
 For this reason, and many others, Newfound Gap Road is the most popular auto-tour in the Smokies.
-Further, there is an optional hike to Clingman’s Dome, Tennessee’s highest peak, available on this route.

-Directions: From Gatlinburg, take Hwy 441 through The Great Smoky Mountains National Park.
+Directions: Take Hwy 441 through the Great Smoky Mountains National Park from Gatlinburg.
 The drive ends in Cherokee, NC, although you can turn around at different locations on Hwy 441.